onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 The software modules and corresponding hardware should be packaged together to provide the desired Network Functions.
 However, it is not required for the software modules and hardware to be provided by a single vendor.
-PNFs are deployed through Service Provider’s installation and commission procedure.
+PNFs are deployed through Service Provider's installation and commission procedure.
 Virtualized instantiation processes flows such as OpenStack HHEAT are not utilized and PNFs are instantiated when they are powered up and connected to ONAP.
 PNFs must provide